89z/autumn/content/talk/convert-to-integer/index.md

 ## Float

 Some functions return floats rather than integers.
 With PHP this is fine, but with other languages like Go it can be a problem.
-However this is a misrepresentation of the problem.
-Even this is a misrepresentation, as we want rounding rather than truncation.
+We want rounding rather than truncation.

 ## String